werace-au/werace-telemetry-dotnet/Documentation/wrtf-spec-v1.md

 1. Must contain all required metadata keys
 2. Keys must be unique
 3. Keys and values must be valid UTF-8
-4. "created_at" must be valid ISO 8601
+4. Keys must be not be empty strings

 ### Session Validation

 1. Session headers must have valid magic number ("WRSE0001")
 2. In complete files:
    - Each session must have a valid session footer with magic number ("WRSF0001")
-   - Session footer data (if present) must match schema definition
+   - Session footer data must match schema definition
 3. Session structures must match schema definition
 4. Frame ticks must be ordered within each session